Achievable logoAchievable logo

 Futures & forwards

-A commodity is a raw material or agricultural product that has economic value of some sort.
-Here’s a list of common commodities:
+A commodity is a raw material or agricultural product with economic value.
+Common commodities include:

 • Soybeans